Entandrophragma angolense: Distribution

 The species distribution is wide spread in tropical Africa, its native range is within the evergreen and semi-deciduous forest zones of West, Central and East Africa.
 In Eastern Africa, majorly Kenya and Uganda, occurrence is of a lower density than in Central and West Africa.

 Chemistry

 Chemical compounds including the limonoids: 7α- acetoxydihydronomilin, 7α- obacunylacetate and Methyl angolensate have been isolated from methanol extracts of the stem bark of the species.

 Uses

 Timber traded as Tiama mahogany, White tiama or Genu Nohur is used for cabinet making, furniture and interior and exterior joinery.
+This timber provides high chatoyance, with an average value above 22 PZC.

 In traditional medicine, extracts of the stem bark is used to treat various gastrointestinal afflictions and a decoction is consumed to treat fever.